Vortyne/pureRGB/FEATURES.md

 - MAX REPEL entirely disables wild pokemon encounters while it's active
 - Through optimization of text printing code, the speed and snappiness of navigating list menus has been increased.
 - Play Time tracking can now go above 255 hours, all the way up to 10000+ hours!
+- Reduced the weirdly long artificial delay when swapping items in the item menu
+- Improved the speed and responsiveness of the main menu (CONTINUE / NEW GAME / OPTIONS) menu
+- In Elevator menus, the current floor is now displayed.

 ## New Gameplay Features
 - Mew is under the truck!!!
 Use strength on it from the right side.
 If the SS Anne has left, it returns after obtaining the Soul Badge.